The IIC's 2013-2016 projects cut across a variety of development challenges in India, from energy to education to urban development to jobs training.

-In partnership with Central Electronics Limited (CEL), a Government of India-owned corporation under the Ministry of Science & Technology, an IIC team is expanding the use of solar technologies to promote green electrification across India.
-The team is implementing village-level solar powered micro-grids and metering technologies to fashion a workable renewable energy solution for rural environments.
-The team is also developing standards for renewable energy use in green-field cities, akin to LEED standards.
+In partnership with Central Electronics Limited (CEL), a Government of India-owned corporation under the Ministry of Science & Technology, an IIC team expanded the use of solar technologies to promote green electrification across India.
+The team implemented village-level solar powered micro-grids and metering technologies to fashion a workable renewable energy solution for rural environments.
+The team also developed standards for renewable energy use in green-field cities, akin to LEED standards.
 Learn more about the IIC-CEL project via Twitter.

-In partnership with the Delhi-Mumbai Industrial Corridor Development Corporation (DMICDC), a Government of India-owned corporation under the Department of Industrial Policy & Promotion, Ministry of Commerce & Industry, an IIC team is contributing to the design of a viable charter city outside Delhi to serve as a model for the 24 new cities that India is planning in the Delhi-Mumbai Industrial Corridor.
-The team is focused on developing a streamlined regulatory process for opening businesses to improve ease of doing business.
-They are also working on marketing and attracting potential anchor tenants to the city.
+In partnership with the Delhi-Mumbai Industrial Corridor Development Corporation (DMICDC), a Government of India-owned corporation under the Department of Industrial Policy & Promotion, Ministry of Commerce & Industry, an IIC team contributed to the design of a viable charter city outside Delhi to serve as a model for the 24 new cities that India is planning in the Delhi-Mumbai Industrial Corridor.
+The team focused on developing a streamlined regulatory process for opening businesses to improve ease of doing business.
+They also worked on on marketing and attracting potential anchor tenants to the city.

-In partnership with the National Skills Development Corporation (NSDC), a public-private partnership to promote skilling in India, an IIC team aims to establish vocational training and jobs creation programs in the textiles sector, the third-largest sector in India by employment.
-The team is working with several organizations across various states to establish standards for training centers.
-Furthermore, they are fostering partnerships between employers and job training companies in an effort to create an online labor information exchange database, matching workers with jobs in their respective sectors.
+In partnership with the National Skills Development Corporation (NSDC), a public-private partnership dedicated to promote skilling in India, an IIC team aimed to establish vocational training and jobs creation programs in the textiles sector, the third-largest sector in India by employment.
+The team worked with several organizations across various states to establish standards for training centers.
+Furthermore, they fostered partnerships between employers and job training companies in an effort to create an online labor information exchange database, matching workers with jobs in their respective sectors.
 Learn more about the IIC-NSDC project on their website or via Facebook and Twitter.

-In partnership with Millennium Alliance (MA), an IIC team will help to identify and support game changing innovations from Indian entrepreneurs.
-The team will also design and establish a social startup incubator to provide management and support to MA grant winners.
+In partnership with Millennium Alliance (MA), an IIC team helped to identify and support game changing innovations from Indian entrepreneurs.
+Through administrative reforms, the team aimed to improve the grant experience for awardees and facilitate more efficient use of organizational processes and systems.
 MA is led by the Federation of Indian Chambers of Commerce and Industry (FICCI), in partnership with United States Agency for International Development (USAID), the Technology Development Board (TDB), the Department for International Development (DFID), and others.

-In partnership with the Government of Haryana’s School Education Department, the Michael & Susan Dell Foundation, and Boston Consulting Group, an IIC team will help implement Haryana's Quality Improvement Program (QIP).
+In partnership with the Government of Haryana’s School Education Department, the Michael & Susan Dell Foundation, and Boston Consulting Group, an IIC team helped implement Haryana's Quality Improvement Program (QIP).
 Focusing on improvements in administrative school support, the team greatly increased the efficiency and efficacy of teacher training programs and attendance tracking systems, bolstered internet connectivity, and optimized data collection in pursuit of the state's educational goals.